thegraidenetwork/job-openings/positions/software-engineer.md

 ## Job Description

-As our second software engineer you'll be involved with the whole development cycle - not just engineering.
+As our second software engineer you'll be involved with the whole development cycle.
 You will:

 - Gather specifications from the business team at regular product meetings
 - Help plan the technical specifications and architecture of new features and changes